Lebanon:Operations of the Islamic Resistance on Sunday, Dece...

 Allah Almighty is Truthful

-- The Islamic Resistance fighters targeted at 13:25 the ‘Zebdin,’ ‘Al-Radar’, and ‘Ruwaisat Al-Alam’ sites in the occupied Lebanese Shebaa Farms with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted on Sunday, December 24, 2023 at 7:30 am enemy bunkers in ‘Dishon’ with missiles.
+Direct hits were scored.

-- The Islamic Resistance fighters targeted at 15:00 a gathering of occupation soldiers eastern ‘Hanita’ Site with the appropriate weapons.
+- And in response to the repeated Zionist attacks on villages and civilian homes, the Islamic Resistance fighters targeted on Sunday, December 24, 2023 at 2:50 pm “Avivim” settlement [The occupied Lebanese Salha village] with appropriate weapons.
+A residential building, causing confirmed casualties.

-- The Islamic Resistance fighters targeted at 15:30 the ‘Al-Raheb’ Site with the appropriate weapons.
+- The Islamic Resistance fighters targeted on Sunday, December 24, 2023 at 03:15 pm the “Dhayra” site with appropriate weapons.

-- The Islamic Resistance fighters targeted at 15:30 the ‘Ramiya’ Site with the appropriate weapons.
+- The Islamic Resistance fighters targeted on Sunday, December 24, 2023 at 03:35 pm an infantry gathering of “Israeli” enemy soldiers in “Hunin Fortress” [The occupied Lebanese Hunin village) with appropriate weapons.

 {And victory comes only from Allah – the Almighty, All-Wise.}